How Facebook Is Solving the Fake Accounts Problem

 In May, Facebook instituted new parameters to combat the problem.
 The extensive list of checks and balances include quite a few requirements meant to clearly identify political ads as such and only through advertisers who have been authorized to post them.

-In addition, Facebook will archive all political ads (or any other advertisement that Facebook considers of national importance) for up to seven years.
+In addition, Facebook will archive all political ads (or any other advertisement Facebook considers of national importance) for up to seven years.
 Page admins and those who oversee ad accounts will have to provide Facebook a copy of their ID to prove a valid mailing address (with a letter and access code sent to the admin for use on their account).

 In one last step, the disclosure of who paid for the ad will also be necessary.